Cheeritup/obsidian-FR-wiki-integrator/README.md

 This plugin enables importing articles from the Forgotten Realms Wiki into your obsidian vault.

+Please do keep in mind currently the only category of infobox tables supported are "Location".
+In other words the visual infoboxes will only appear for locations for now.

 ## Requirements
 For the plugin to work correctly you must make sure you have the following plugins installed: